Nan2020/PID-Pavement-Image-Dataset/README.md

 Please contribute to our study by labling the unlabled dataset.
+To use the labled dataset.
+Please download the four labling rar files.
+And extract all together.

 Please cite our publication in case of using our dataset

 •	Majidifard, H., Jin, P., Buttlar, W.G and Y. Adu-Gyamfi, 2020.
-PID: A New Benchmark Dataset to Classify and Densify Pavement Distresses, Journal of Transportation Research Record, Accepted.
+PID: A New Benchmark Dataset to Classify and Densify Pavement Distresses, Journal of Transportation Research Record.

+•	Majidifard, H., Buttlar, W.G and Y. Adu-Gyamfi, 2020.
+Deep Machine Learning Approach to Develop a New Asphalt Pavement Condition Index, construction and building material.